sivahuang77/citrux-cli/docs/tools/mcp-server.md

   through automatic prefixing

-This comprehensive integration makes MCP servers a powerful way to extend the Gemini CLI's capabilities while maintaining security, reliability, and ease of use.
+This comprehensive integration makes MCP servers a powerful way to extend the Citrux CLI's capabilities while maintaining security, reliability, and ease of use.

 ## Returning rich content from tools